slateci/slateci.github.io/_posts/2021-05-05-metallb-on-chameleon.md

 1. Under the "Source" tab, select "Image" under the "Select Boot Source" drop-down menu.
 Then, select the `CC-CentOS7` image.
 1. Under the "Flavor" tab, select the `m1.medium` VM flavor.
 1. Under the "Network" tab, make sure that the only network that is selected is our new network (`slate-net`).
 1. Under the "Security Groups" tab, select the `slate` and `ssh` security groups that were created earlier.
+Make sure the `default` security group is also enabled.
 1. Under the "Key Pair" tab, make sure you have configured the correct SSH keys.
 This is explained in more detail in [this documentation](https://chameleoncloud.readthedocs.io/en/latest/getting-started/index.html#getting-started).
 1. Click the "Launch Instance" button, and wait for the instance to spin up.
 This should not take long.
 1. Set up SSH access according to the directions in the previous blog post.
+You will need to associate a public floating IP.

 Detailed instructions regarding creating instances and associating IP addresses can be found in the [Getting Started Guide](https://chameleoncloud.readthedocs.io/en/latest/getting-started/index.html).
 If you are not familiar with Chameleon, it is recommended that you read this document and follow the instructions there.